• Skip to primary navigation

 • Chicken Wings - I buy a package of "party wings" from our local Costco.
 The wings are already separated into two pieces and the tip has been removed.
 Most grocery stores sell wings.
 You may have to separate them.

-• Soy Sauce - I like to use a low sodium soy sauce.
+• Soy Sauce - I like to use low-sodium soy sauce.
 It helps prevent the sauce from becoming too salty.

-• Rice Wine Vinegar - You can also use a white wine vinegar or apple cider vinegar
+• Rice Wine Vinegar - You can also use white wine vinegar or apple cider vinegar

 • Seasoning - Use ground ginger powder and fresh garlic.
 If you have fresh ginger on hand, feel free to use it.